Once thought of as an annual and essential competent of a woman’s gynecological exam, the Pap (Papanicolaou) test is losing its luster

 How often do you need a Pap?

-Because of the newly understood research, updated screening guidelines from the American College of Obstetricians and Gynecologists and the U.S. Preventive Services Task Force recommended a drastic reduction in Pap exams for women across all ages.
+Because of the newly understood research, updated screening guidelines from the American Society for Colposcopy and Cervical Pathology and the U.S. Preventive Services Task Force (USPTF) recommended a drastic reduction in Pap exams for women across all ages.
 Previous recommendations called for every woman over 21 to receive a Pap every year.
 Current guidelines now recommend that women aged 21-30 be screened every three years.
 Women aged 30-65 should now get a Pap plus an HPV test every five years.

 Who doesn’t need a Pap?
 Women under 21, regardless of sexual activity, and those who have undergone a hysterectomy for reasons other than cervical dysplasia can skip the exam.
 That’s a lot less Paps, procedural cost, time and unwarranted anxiety, which is a good thing for both patients and physicians.

 New HPV vaccine guidelines

 The human papillomavirus vaccine has emerged as a breakthrough in preventing cervical cancers.
 It is currently the only vaccine to prevent cancer!
 The HPV vaccine protects women against the two most common types of HPV that are found in over 70 percent of cervical cancers.
 Each year 12,000 American women are diagnosed with cervical cancer.
 If all girls and young women got the vaccine, we could make that number even lower.

 Although the HPV vaccine works best when given before sexual activity begins (physicians suggest that girls can receive the vaccine beginning at age 11-12), adult women up to age 45 may also receive the HPV vaccine (formerly, women could receive the vaccine until age 26).
 The Centers for Disease Control and Prevention recommends that even boys should receive the HPV vaccine when they are 11 or 12.